nfdi4objects/n4o-graph-import/README.md

 ### System requirements

-Requires an **RDF Triple store**, accessible via SPARQL Update and SPARQL Graph Store HTTP protocol.
+Requires an **RDF triple store**, accessible via SPARQL Update and SPARQL Graph Store HTTP protocol.
+The triple store must further be configured to use the union of all named graphs as default graph.
+See [n4o-fuseki](https://github.com/nfdi4objects/n4o-fuseki) for a Fuseki triple store configured as needed.

 Requires access to the lists of collections and vocabularies.